 Discount code creation and calculation is given as an option in Magento from the start.
 Shopify has this option in most plans, except the Lite plan.

 Magento uses PHP language and has a global community of solution partners, technology partners, and solution insiders who can help to solve problems and build new features.
-Shopify uses a proprietary language, leaving it with less developers who can offer support and technological expertise.
+Shopify uses a proprietary language, leaving it with fewer developers who can offer support and technological expertise.

 Shopify has many free and out of the box integrations such as built-in integration for syncing your Amazon and E-bay store and many more.
 While Magento also offers a lot of integration options, you might need an experienced developer to help you meet your unique needs.
 At the same time, with Magento’s superior features for order management and complex product catalog, it’s not surprising that some of the integrations would be more complex as they might not be possible to achieve in Shopify.